-Line 3 - Follow the instructions on the form.
+Lines 1 through 3 - Follow the instructions on the form.

 Section A: Illinois Property Tax Credit

 Line 4a - Write the total amount of Illinois Property Tax paid during the tax year for the real estate that includes your principal residence.